graemebeatie/Porfolio_Projects/README.md

 # Porfolio_Projects
-Examples of Python and R experiences
+Examples of Python, R, and microsoft sql server database design and implementation experiences